scotws/TaliForth/docs/MANUAL.md

 ```

 Note that for testing and development, Tali Forth compiles to 16k and is
-installed starting $C000 instead of $E000.
-This is because py65mon hardcodes the
+installed starting $C000.
+This is because py65mon hardcodes the input and output
-input and output routines at the beginning of $F000 and I'm too lazy to modify
+routines at the beginning of $F000.
-them (at the moment).

 ## Testing